software-mansion/scarb/website/docs/guides/working-on-an-existing-package.md

 This will fetch all the dependencies and then build them, along with the package.

-You might want to simply check the package and all of its dependencies for errors without performing the last step of generating Sierra files.
+You might want to simply check the package and all of its dependencies for errors without performing the final step of output files generation.
 Instead of `scarb build`, you can use a bit faster command - `scarb check`:

 ```shell